Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 How can I get a peak flow meter?

-Talk with your child's provider about getting a peak flow meter and step-by-step instructions on how to use it.
+Talk with your child's healthcare provider about getting a PFM and step-by-step instructions on how to use it.

 If your child is using more than one peak flow meter, be sure they are the same brand.